-All of us want to support our friend’s small business, it may not be financially possible.
-As we look toward the 2020 holiday season, many of us are tightening our belts and getting ready for winter.
-It’s a struggle for many people to make ends meet and put food on the table.
-These are six easy ways for you to support a friend’s small business without buying anything.
+We all want to support our friend’s small business, but it may not be financially possible.
+These days inflation is causing many people to struggle to make ends meet and put food on the table.
+These are six easy ways to support a small business without buying anything.

 What you need to know to get started:

-This article will commonly discuss “algorithms” and helping your friend increase their “visibility.”
-Let’s break these terms down a little further to help you understand what’s going on.
+This article will discuss “algorithms” and helping someone’s business increase its “visibility.”
+Let’s break these terms down to help you understand what’s happening.

-An algorithm is defined as a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.
+An algorithm is a process, or set of rules followed in calculations or other problem-solving operations, especially by a computer.

-For example: if you are using Spotify and type in the search bar “90’s rock music,” you will get thousands of search results.
+For example, if you use Spotify and type “90’s rock music” in the search bar, you will get thousands of search results.
 Spotify will return hundreds of pages, ranked from highest relevancy (i.e., Metalica) to lowest relevance (i.e., Enya).
-The pages that show up first have the highest Visibility, and those at the end, have the lowest.
-Our goal is to make your friend more visible by helping them show up at the top of search results.
+The pages that show up first have the highest visibility, and those at the end, have the lowest visibility.

-Now that we’ve covered some key terms and concepts, let’s discuss six ways to support a friend’s small business without buying anything.
+You want to make the algorithm happy to increase the business’ visibility.
+Once satisfied, it will boost your friend’s business to the top of search results and reach new clients.
+Now that we’ve covered some key terms and concepts, let’s discuss six ways to support a small business without buying anything.

 Tip 1: Like, Comment, And Share

 Likes, comments, and shares are all indicators of good content.
 After all, social media, first and foremost, should be social.
-When your friend makes a new post about their new product, service, or album, be sure to like, comment, and share the post.
+When your favorite business makes a new post about their new product, service, or album, be sure to like, comment, and share the post.

-So let’s talk about each aspect here, and how you can add some extra benefits.
+So let’s discuss each aspect and how you can add some extra benefits.

 Choosing a reaction is more substantial than a general like.
 Take a moment to love, care, or laugh instead of just liking their post.

-When someone leaves a question or comment, it allows the person behind the page to show some personality.
+The person behind the page can show some personality when someone leaves a question or comment.
 Ask them questions about their new service or upcoming show.

 For example, good comments can include “When does your album drop and where can I get it?” and “I didn’t know you offered X services!
 Where can I find out more?”
 They can link their website and offers the opportunity for other people to join in the conversation.